keboola/connection-docs/transformations/workspace/index.md

 advantage of [alias tables](/storage/tables/#aliases) and prepare buckets with the tables you'll need.

 ### Read-Only Input Mapping

+*Note: You must be using [New Transformations](/transformations/#new-transformations) in order to see this feature.*

 Workspace also support **Read-Only Input Mapping** as described in the [mapping section](/transformations/mappings/#read-only-input-mapping).
-This function needs to be manually enabled when creating the workspace thought.
-This addresses the situation where you want to share the workspace with a third party.
-In that case you probably don't want them to have access to the whole Storage.
+For each **workspace** or **Snowflake writer** (data destination) configuration, users can choose whether the **Read-Only Input Mapping** will be used or not.

+Note that **there are security implications**.
+If you enable **Read-Only Input Mapping** for workspace, it has access to all data in project.
+You may not want to share workspace credentials with other people unless it's fine for them to see all the data in project.
+If limited access is required, do not enable **Read-Only Input Mapping** for the workspace.

+With **Read-Only Input Mapping** disabled, only tables mentioned in Input Mapping are available.

 {: .image-popup}
 ![Workspace - Create new workspace with Read Only](/transformations/workspace/create-new-ws-with-ro.png)